jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Be ready for the question, "Why do you want to intern here?"
 I dislike this question because the honest answer is usually, "I want a paying job for the summer," but you can't really say that.

-Here is one possible answer, but it's a bit stilted too, "I'm learning the theoretical aspect of computer science.
+Here is one possible answer: "I'm learning the theoretical aspect of computer science.
 I want to see how it applies to software engineering in real world practice.
 The practice will provide context to understand the theory, and a better understanding of the theory will lay down the path toward better practice."

 You don't need a canned memorized answer, but just be prepared for something like this.
 If your answer includes something specific about the company, then that's the best type of answer.